 on their website for redemptions do not offer good value.
 A vast majority of the redemptions fall under

 United has 4 tiers of status for their Premier members.
-As you progress through the Premier tiers, the status will be more and more rewarding.

 There are 2 metrics for tracking elite status with United: Premier Qualifying Flights (PQF) and Premier Qualifying Points (PQP).
 Below are the ways to earn both PQP and PQF.